DNAAF8

-Uncharacterized protein Chromosome 16 Open Reading Frame 71 is a protein in humans, encoded by the C16orf71 gene.
+Dynein axonemal assembly factor 8 is a protein which in humans is encoded by the gene DNAAF8 (formerly C16orf71).
+This gene is involved in the assembly of the outer arms of dyneins, a type of motor protein.
 The gene is expressed in epithelial tissue of the respiratory system, adipose tissue, and the testes.
-Predicted associated biological processes of the gene include regulation of the cell cycle, cell proliferation, apoptosis, and cell differentiation in those tissue types.
-1357 bp of the gene are antisense to spliced genes ZNF500 and ANKS3, indicating the possibility of regulated alternate expression.
+1357 bp of the gene are antisense to spliced genes ZNF500 and ANKS3.

 Gene

 Locus

 The gene is located on the short arm of chromosome 16 at 16p13.1.
 Its genomic sequence begins on the plus strand at 4,734,242 bp and ends at 4,749,396 bp.

 A diagram of C16orf71 and nearby genes on human chromosome 16.

 mRNA

-Alternative Splicing
+Alternative splicing

 Three different protein encoding transcript variants, or isoforms, have been identified for C16orf71.
 One non-protein coding transcript variant was identified for the gene.